SeitaBV/v2g-liberty/README.md

 #   nl_anwb_energie
 #   nl_next_energy
 #   nl_tibber
-# If your energy company is missing, please let us know and we'l add it to the list.
+# If your energy company is missing, please let us know and we'll add it to the list.
-# If you send your own prices (and emmisions) data to FM through the API then use.
+# If you send your own prices (and emissions) data to FM through the API then use.
 #   self_provided †
 #
 #  * In these cases it is assumed consumption and production price are the same.